allenai/citeomatic/README.md

 ## Setup

-Use the provided `env.sh` script to setup the package and install dependencies:
+Use the provided `env.sh` script to setup a conda environment (`ai2-citeomatic`), the package and its dependencies:

 ```
 ./env.sh
 ```

-Verify that you now have the `ai2-citeomatic` conda environment installed and activated
+Verify that you now have the `ai2-citeomatic` conda environment installed and activated.

 ## Download data